-MAT-466 Studio Art 3 Credits This course is a studio class to gain skills, develop visual art techniques and explore personal creativity.
+MAT-466 Studio Art 3 Credits This course will provide studio time to gain skills, develop visual art techniques and explore personal creativity for art therapy students.
+An emphasis on the process of art-making, important to the profession of art therapy will be a focus

 MAT-467- M.A.
-Practicum Seminar in Art 1 Credit per term MAT-468 Therapy I & II
+Practicum Seminar in

+2 Credit per term

+MAT-468 Art Therapy I & II